RAIVNLab/MRL/README.md

 Here we provide four jupyter notebooks which contain performance visualization such as GradCAM images (for checkpoint models), superclass performance, model cascades and oracle upper bound.
 Please refer to detailed documentation [here](model_analysis/README.md).

 ## [Retrieval](retrieval/)
-We carry out image retrieval on ImageNet-1K, ImageNetV2 and ImageNet-4K, which we created as an out-of-distribution dataset.
+We carry out image retrieval on ImageNet-1K with two query sets, ImageNet-1K validation set and ImageNetV2.
+We also created ImageNet-4K as a subset of ImageNet-21K to evaluate MRL image retrieval in an out-of-distribution setting, with the 4K validation set used as query set.
 A detailed description of the retrieval pipeline is provided [here](retrieval/README.md).

 In an attempt to achieve optimal compute-accuracy tradeoff, we carry out **Adaptive Retrieval** by retrieving a $k=$ 200 length neighbors shortlist with lower dimension $D_s$ and reranking with higher dimension $D_r$.
 We also provide a simple cascading policy to automate the choice of appropriate $D_s$ and $D_r$, which we call **Funnel Retrieval**.
 We retrieve a shortlist at $D_s$ and then re-rank the shortlist five times while simultaneously increasing $D_r$ (rerank cascade) and decreasing the shortlist length $k$ (shortlist cascade), which resembles a funnel structure.
 With both of these techniques, we are able to match the Top-1 accuracy (%) of retrieval with $D_s=$ 2048 with 128$\times$ less MFLOPs/Query on ImageNet-1K.